 In addition to placements in service agencies, the service learning program also enables you to get involved in service projects with Brazilian students.

-Proficiency in Portuguese or advanced Spanish is preferred for most service learning placements; a limited number of English-speaking placements are available.
+Proficiency in Portuguese or advanced Spanish is preferred for most service learning placements.

 Part of making you feel at home in Rio is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

 Orientation culminates with a two-day trip to Ilha Grande, an island with some of the most beautiful beaches in all of Brazil.
 After this trip, you begin an intensive Portuguese language class, which you are placed in

 Redefine the way you live and learn in Rio through our cultural events, such as:

 Salvador de Bahia

 Fly to Salvador de Bahia, a city bursting with color and the beat of drums.
 It boasts 50 km of coastline and a beach culture dominates the city.
 You will eat feiijoada and learn to move to Capoeira.

 The IES Abroad Center is located in Urca, a quiet neighborhood of 7,000 residents situated between Copacabana and Botafogo.
 Urca sits at the foot of Sugar Loaf mountain (Pão de Açúcar), one of Rio’s most famous landmarks at the intersection of the Atlantic Ocean and Guanabara Bay.
 The Center is within easy access via public transportation from our homestays and other partner universities within the city.